 Miguel Strother is a Vancouver Island-based writer whose life changed dramatically when his 41-year-old wife suffered a stroke that left her immobile and unable to speak.
-As lifelong travellers, Ineke and Miguel, along with their two children, are finding ways to adapt their lifestyle so they can keep exploring and experiencing the province and—when it’s safe—the world.
+As lifelong travellers, Ineke and Miguel, along with their two children, are finding ways to adapt their lifestyle so they can explore their province.